mtumilowicz/java11-reflection-fields/README.md

             of this methods as finding field in `getFields()` by name or throwing `NoSuchFieldException` (if field cannot be found)

+            algorithm (field could be shadowed):

+            Let `C` be the class or interface represented by this object:
+            1. If `C` declares a public field with the name specified, that is the field to be reflected.
+            1. If no field was found in step `a.` above, this algorithm is applied recursively to each direct superinterface of `C`.
+The direct superinterfaces are searched in the order they were declared.
+            1. If no field was found in steps `a.` and `b.` above, and `C` has a superclass `S`, then this algorithm is invoked recursively upon `S`.
+            1. If `C` has no superclass, then a `NoSuchFieldException` is thrown.

         * `Field getDeclaredField(String name)` - you can think
             of this methods as finding field in `getDeclaredFields()` by name or throwing